i-like-robots/react-tag-autocomplete/readme.md

 The status text announced when a selected tag is added.
 The placeholder `%value%` will be replaced by the tag label.
 Defaults to `"Added tag %value%"`.

+#### ariaDescribedBy (optional)

+References elements by ID which contain more information about the component.
+Defaults to `""`.

+#### ariaErrorMessage (optional)

+References an element by ID which contains the error message for the input when the component is marked as invalid.
+Defaults to `""`.

 #### ariaRemovedText (optional)

 The status text announced when a selected tag is removed.
 The placeholder `%value%` will be replaced by the tag label.
 Defaults to `"Removed tag %value%"`.